niels-slotboom/notes/Submanifolds.typ

 $
   R(X,Y)T = nabla_X nabla_Y T - nabla_Y nabla_X T - nabla_[X,Y] T.
 $
-Let us now examine the consequences of this definition in closer detail.
+Let us now examine some properties of this definition in closer detail.
 \ \
 *Remarks*
 - *Annihilation of Functions* In particular, on functions $phi in C^infty (cal(M))$, we have